Tube vs Solid State: Make the Best Amp Choice for You

 Hybrid amps such as Orange’s Micro Terror and Micro Dark use both Valves as well as high-quality Solid-State electronics to get their sound, offering the best of both worlds at a fraction of the weight (and price).

 Both Modelling and Hybrid amps give you the option to get a Valve sound without really having to drive the amp, and both will offer you that Valve sound you really want without blowing the windows out of your front room.
 You just must ask yourself “Do I want an amp that sounds like a Valve amp?”
 Or “Do I want a Valve amp” – both have their selling points and there’s no right or wrong answer.

 Questions to ask yourself before making that all important decision…

 So which one is right for me?

 The thing with amps, or music for that matter, is it’s all subjective and beauty is in the eye, or ear, of the beholder.
 The greatest sounding amplifier to you might sound different to someone else, so the best thing to do is try as many as you can and find out how to get the sound that you want.
 Try everything in your local store, watch videos and read reviews before you purchase your amp because you want the best sound for you.

-Purists will say that they will only play with valve amps, but cranking a 30 watt AC30 up in your bedroom to get that much needed warm tube sound isn’t really the best idea when a modelling amp can play the same thing at a lower volume level without waking the neighbours.
-A solid state amp will offer you a variety of tones, but some might say they’re too digital, even though they’re more reliable and far easier to load into the van when touring.
+Purists will say that they will only play with Valve amps but cranking a 30-Watt AC30 up in your bedroom to get that much needed warm tube sound isn’t really the best idea, especially when a modelling amp can play the same thing at a lower volume level without waking the neighbours.
+A Solid-State amp will offer you a variety of tones, but some might say they’re too digital, even though they’re more reliable and far easier to load into the van when touring.
 Whether you want reliability, pure tone or the option of switching between sounds at any given moment, you’ll find the right amp for you when you put a little time into research.